mjhinek/comp1406/Tutorials/T0/README.md

 https://carleton.ca/its/help-centre/remote-access/

 Once you can access the server webpage, you can log on.
-Use your *cmail* email address as your username (use only lowercase letters and do not include dots).
-For example, *alicezebra@cmail.carleton.ca*, for student Alice Zebra.
+Use your *carleton* email address as your username (use only lowercase letters and include any dots).
+For example, *alice.zebra@carleton.ca*, for student Alice Zebra.
+Note that your *cmail* username does not include the dot but your *carleton* email alias needs it.

 The password for your account on the server can be found in the *comments* of your *server* grade on *cuLearn*.